dcunited001/dcunited001.github.io/_drafts/metanomics-spatially-distributed-state.md

     - the MRI images can be sewn together and with enough imaging
     - then a highly accurate model of the connectome for the brain and other organs can be constructed

+# Spatially distributed state on the Macro Scale

+i.e.

+### Methodology & Data Analysis for More Proficient MRI

+many ways to increase proficiency for interpolating & extrapolating from MRI data

+overview of ideas/methods:

+### Targeted Drug Delivery & Activation Via TMS or Ultrasound

+Develop macromolecule containers which act as containers for:

+- traditional drug delivery
+- delivery of RNA/DNA/Virus for genetic engineering

+These macromolecule containers either react to magnetism, ultrasound or some other localized simulus

+- e.g. a protein with a ferromagnetic iron ion embedded in the structure can act as a subunit in a simple macromolecule
+  - this protein's subunits could mimic something found in nature, but it needs to react to magnetism, ultrasound or NMR vibrations
+    - I think these are way to faint to trigger any action
+- the point is, if some generic mechanism for this can be created, drugs can be more efficiently targeted in such a way that does not require tissue-specific protein activation factors

+### Treatment for Traumatic Brain Injury via Placement of Neural Stem Cells (NSC)

+think of it as like LASIK for Traumatic Brain Injury

+this is a high-level idea which has been explored before. with machine learning and MRI data, it should be possible to identify:
+- weakened neural structures
+- disconnected neural structures (networks, etc) in the brain.

+e.g. it might be possible to determine locations of lesions causing specific neurological signs/symptoms
+- obviously, this can be done to some degree on the macro scale
+- what I'm talking about is identifying the places in the brain responsible for driving neurological symptoms (alexia, dysarthria, etc) but moreso on the micro scale.
+  - the goal would be to identify places in which neural stem cells could be surgically placed to correct damage done to neural networks from lesions

+this would require examining the electrical activity of neural circuits in the human brain while if functions normally and comparing it to a model for normal human neural activity.
+- EEG isn't going to cut it. fMRI won't work.
+I don't know what mechanism PET uses.
+I don't think they are going to be small-scale or realtime enough
+- so, if someone had a Broca's lesion, they would want to understand the structure of that region of the brain at a micro-scale
+  - they would want to compare how the patient's neural circuitry was functioning & compare it to how similar neural circuitry interoperates in that region.
+    - and again, compare a model of the patient's electrical/ionic activity for specific higher-order regions of their brain with that of neurotypical people

+additionally, if a method of [robitic] surgical implantation of Neural Stem Cells seems unsafe or leads to complications, such as disregulated localized growth of neurons,
+- then it may be possible to use the method listed above: macromolecule drug delivery targeted via TMS/etc
+- i.e. localized direction & application of neurotrophic growth
+  factors.

+### Misc Questions:

+What is the effect of NMR on Lipids?
+Could vacuoules be constructed with lipids that have a known varying isotopic ratio?
+- this seems like it might be the perfect means of introducing controlled noise into MRI
+  - if it's something like a vacuole, the structure should react in varying degrees to its surroundings, etc.
+  - the vacuole could be filled with D20 instead of H20, which would further change how it interacts
+  - again, the goal is to introduce controlled, known noise during MRI
+    - this will help greatly in mapping out micro/macro structures in the brain